310mc/https-310mc.github.io-tl/source/_posts/feature_scout/at_your_service_master.md

 The truth is, Yuzuru won’t be around for a while because he’s busy with work, so I have to do all my daily necessities all on my own until he’s back.

-I only just moved to the Starmony Dorm, and I always left everything for Yuzuru to handle, so I don’t really know how you’re meant to do things.
+I only just moved to the Seisoukan Dorm, and I always left everything for Yuzuru to handle, so I don’t really know how you’re meant to do things.

 My servants would do all the work for me if I were to go back home, but… I won’t be able to grow if I keep going back home whenever Yuzuru isn’t around.